Wide leg pants are an everyday staple in my wardrobe, and let me tell you I have tried a ton of them out there!

 Pros: High quality fabric, sewn with care and will last a long time.
 Good size range

 Cons: These pieces are a bit pricier so they might take some time to save for

 My closet go-to for great ethical basics.
 Everlane does not disappoint when it comes to the wide leg pants.

 Wide Leg Chino – My personal Fav!

 Price: $65 – $68

 Pros: Affordable and good size + color range

 Cons: Sizing can sometimes be tricky so read the measurements!

-Another pant that makes the top 3 is Harley Jae’s Pierrot Pant.
-Made of hemp and organic cotton and sewn in small batches in Vancouver, BC.
+Another pant that makes the top three is Harley Jae’s Pierrot Pant.
+Each pair is made of hemp and organic cotton and sewn in small batches in Vancouver, BC.